mmiha01/notezor/README.md

 npm create vite@latest frontend -- --template react-ts
 ```

-`npm create` is a method that is used to pull templates that will set up your project and
+`npm create` is a method that is used to pull blueprints that will set up your project and
-in this case - it pulled "vite@latest" template called "react-ts" (react with typescript) and placed it
+in this case - it pulled "vite@latest" with template called "react-ts" (react with typescript) and placed it
 inside "frontend" folder where frontend part of the application will be.
 Only thing for us to do is
 go to frontend folder, run `npm install` to download necessary dependencies and run it via `npm run dev`.